aws/karpenter-provider-aws/website/content/en/v0.34/tasks/amitasks.md

 See [**Automated Methods**]({{< relref "../concepts/disruption/#automated-methods" >}}) for details on how Karpenter uses these automated actions to replace nodes.

 With these types of automated updates in place, there is some risk that the new AMI being used when replacing instances will introduce some regressions or bugs that cause your workloads to be degraded or fail altogether.
-The tasks described below tell you how to take more control over the ways in which Karpenter selects AMIs for your nodes.
+The options described below tell you how to take more control over the ways in which Karpenter selects AMIs for your nodes.

 {{% alert title="Important" color="warning" %}}
 If you are new to Karpenter, you should know that the behavior described here is different than you get with Managed Node Groups (MNG).
 MNG will always use the assigned AMI when it creates a new node and will never automatically upgrade to a new AMI when a new node is required.
 See [Updating a Managed Node Group](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html) to see how you would manually update MNG to use new AMIs.
 {{% /alert %}}

-## Choosing AMI tasks
+## Choosing AMI options
 One of Karpenter's greatest assets is its ability to provide the right node at the right time, with little intervention from the person managing the cluster.
 Its default behavior of using a later AMI if one becomes available in the selected family means you automatically get the latest security fixes and features.
 However, with this comes the risk that the new AMI could break or degrade your workloads.

-As the Karpenter team looks for new ways to manage AMIs, the tasks below offer some means of reducing these risks, based on your own security and ease-of-use requirements.
+As the Karpenter team looks for new ways to manage AMIs, the options below offer some means of reducing these risks, based on your own security and ease-of-use requirements.
-Here are the advantages and challenges of each of the tasks described below:
+Here are the advantages and challenges of each of the options described below:

-* Task 1 (Test AMIs): The safest way, and the one we recommend, for ensuring that a new AMI doesn't break your workloads is to test it before putting it into production.
+* Option 1 (Test AMIs): The safest way, and the one we recommend, for ensuring that a new AMI doesn't break your workloads is to test it before putting it into production.
 This takes the most effort on your part, but most effectively models how your workloads will run in production, allowing you to catch issues ahead of time.
 Note that you can sometimes get different results from your test environment when you roll a new AMI into production, since issues like scale and other factors can elevate problems you might not see in test.
-So combining this with other tasks, that do things like slow rollouts, can allow you to catch problems before they impact your whole cluster.
+So combining this with other options, that do things like slow rollouts, can allow you to catch problems before they impact your whole cluster.
-* Task 2 (Lock down AMIs): If workloads require a particluar AMI, this task can make sure that it is the only AMI used by Karpenter.
-This can be used in combination with Task 1, where you lock down the AMI in production, but allow the newest AMIs in a test cluster while you test your workloads before upgrading production.
+* Option 2 (Lock down AMIs): If workloads require a particluar AMI, this option can make sure that it is the only AMI used by Karpenter.
+This can be used in combination with Option 1, where you lock down the AMI in production, but allow the newest AMIs in a test cluster while you test your workloads before upgrading production.
 Keep in mind that this makes upgrades a manual process for you.
-* Task 3 ([Disruption budgets]({{< relref "../concepts/disruption/" >}})): This task can be used as a way of mitigating the scope of impact if a new AMI causes problems with your workloads.
+* Option 3 ([Disruption budgets]({{< relref "../concepts/disruption/" >}})): This option can be used as a way of mitigating the scope of impact if a new AMI causes problems with your workloads.
 With Disruption budgets you can slow the pace of upgrades to nodes with new AMIs or make sure that upgrades only happen during selected dates and times (using `schedule`).
 This doesn't prevent a bad AMI from being deployed, but it allows you to control when nodes are upgraded, and gives you more time respond to rollout issues.

-## Tasks
+## Task

-The following tasks let you have an impact on Karpenter’s behavior as it relates to how nodes are created and AMIs are consumed.
+The following task lays out the options you have to impact Karpenter’s behavior as it relates to how nodes are created and AMIs are consumed.

-### Task 1: Manage how AMIs are tested and rolled out
+### Option 1: Manage how AMIs are tested and rolled out

 Instead of just avoiding AMI upgrades, you can set up test clusters where you can try out new AMI releases before they are put into production.
 For example, you could have: